newrelic/newrelic-telemetry-sdk-specs/communication.md

 2. Attempt to send again `5 seconds` later (the harvest frequency) for *2 more tries*
 3. Telemetry SDK is still unable to send data, double the wait time and try again
 4. Repeat step `3.` until the maximum wait time is hit (`HarvestFrequency * 16`) or data is successfully sent
-5. Telemetry SDK continues to receieve `500` errors and will keep attempting to send data every `80 seconds` (in this case) until successful.
+5. Telemetry SDK continues to receive `500` errors and will keep attempting to send data every `80 seconds` (in this case) until successful.

 For additional information on how to handle data collection and storage when these types of errors occur see [Graceful degradation](#graceful-degradation)